swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. note:: Only the last added consent can be either edited or deleted.
 When only one consent is present, it can be edited, but not deleted.

 3.4.4.
-STCS Patient information and informed consent versions:
+STCS Patient information and informed consent versions
 ==================================================================

 The following patient information and informed consent versions exist.
 Please see table below for guidance to their use.